Divi 3.0 Review 2018

 Premium Plugin and Theme Freebies

-I know this is a Divi 3.0 review, and I should focus only on the theme, however, it’s important to let you know about the extras you get when you buy Divi.
+I know this is a Divi theme review, and I should focus only on the theme itself.
+However, it’s important to let you know about the extras you get when you buy Divi.

 You get full access to 87 themes and 7 plugins.
 To be honest, since using Divi, I don’t really have a need to look at any other theme but there are still some great ones which you will now be able to use.